commitizen-tools/commitizen/README.rst

 Features
 ========

-- Prompt your commit rules to the user
+- Command line utility to create commits with your rules.
+Defaults: `Conventional commits <https://www.conventionalcommits.org>`_
-- Display information about your commit rules (schema, example, info)
+- Display information about your commit rules (commands: schema, example, info)
-- Auto **bump** version based on semver using your rules (currently there is only support for conventionalcommits)
-- Future: New documentation
-- Future: Autochangelog
+- Bump version automatically using semantic verisoning based on the commits. `Read More <./docs/bump.md>`_
+- Generate a changelog using "Keep a changelog" (Planned feature)

 Commit rules